 And if you choose to use it with watercolor (y’know, what it’s meant for)… it’s totally rad too.
 One of my fave things about lettering with the aquash for watercolor is that there is NO prep or mess like regular watercolor lettering.
 I don’t have to go to the sink and get water (my desk is on a different floor than every sink in our house) and they’re self cleaning so I don’t need to wash it out afterwards.
 This makes them perfect for at my desk or on the go.

 So where do you get them?
 I can actually get these ones in town!
 Our local art store just started selling them, but honestly I still order them from Amazon most of the time.
 The art store is in the mall and have you tried bringing three toddlers into the mall recently?
 It’s a zoo out there.
 There are three different sizes and I have and use them all.
 The medium is about on par size wise with the Tombow Dual Brush Pen as a reference.
-Grab them here for Canada and here for USA.
+This is the pack I purchased that has lasted me years.

-Before I move on to the next pen… you can actually get Pentel Colorbrushes as well (USA / Canada).
+Before I move on to the next pen… you can actually get Pentel Colorbrushes as well.
 These are prefilled with ink but are not refillable.
 So they’re rad for travel and really are lovely to use.
 But I’m cheap and go through a LOT of ink so I love that I can refill my Aquabrush as many times as I need without buying a new body.

 FOUR: Number 3 Round Paint Brush